-In order for there to be insider trading, there has to be a breach of duty to the issuer or a breach of duty to the source of the MNPI under the "misappropriation theory."
+In order for there to be insider trading, there has to be a breach of duty to the issuer, or a breach of duty to the source of the MNPI under the misappropriation theory.

 Was there a breach of duty?
 Emerging Growth did not obtain the information about the software defect from Unicorn, but rather from a third party.
-That means that the fund manager did not receive it as a result of a breach of fiduciary duty at the issuer of the equity (Unicorn), the first basis for insider trading liability.
-An officer of Unicorn was not involved, so no one at Unicorn breached his or her fiduciary duty in providing the information to Emerging Growth.
+That means that the fund did not receive it as a result of a breach of fiduciary duty at the issuer of the equity (Unicorn), the first basis for insider trading liability.
+An officer of Unicorn was not involved, and accordingly did not breach his or her fiduciary duty in providing the information to Emerging Growth.

-The only possible basis for Emerging Growth's potential liability is the "misappropriation theory" - a potential breach of duty to the source of the information (SoftDevCo).
+The only possible basis for Emerging Growth's potential liability is the misappropriation theory - a potential breach of duty to the source of the information (SoftDevCo).

-• The manager did not "misappropriate" the information either, in the traditional sense of the word.
+The fund did not "misappropriate" the information, either, in the traditional sense of the word.
 The SoftDevCo representative willingly provided the information to Emerging Growth - let's assume the representative hoped to give Emerging Growth a heads-up as a major investor in Unicorn and to retain its goodwill.
-However, there could be counterarguments, depending on the details and nuances.
-While it seems like a stretch, it would not be unsurprising to hear a regulator argue that while SoftDevCo shared the information with Emerging Growth as a "friendly heads-up," it expected Emerging Growth to hold it in confidence, or, at least, it did not intend that Emerging Growth would use the information for any specific purpose (e.g., trading Unicorn's equity).
-This argument seems inconsistent with the fact that the information was "rumor," something rarely shared in confidence, and with the fact that the representative was trying to be helpful to Emerging Growth.
-Nonetheless, if the information had been provided in express or implied confidence, one could argue that Emerging Growth's use of the information to trade shares of Unicorn for its own benefit amounts to a misappropriation of SoftDevCo's information because Emerging Growth breached a potential duty of confidence owed to SoftDevCo.
-We are not saying that we expect that the SEC or DOJ would take this position, but, in past cases, those agencies have taken the position that a duty of confidentiality was implied from the circumstances and past practice and that such duty of confidence restricted use of the information.
+However, there are counterarguments.
+One is that SoftDevCo shared the information with Emerging Growth as a "friendly heads-up," but expected Emerging Growth to hold it in confidence, or at least it did not intend that Emerging Growth would use the information for any specific purpose (e.g., trading Unicorn's equity).
+This seems somewhat inconsistent with the fact that the information was "rumor," something rarely shared in confidence, and with the fact that the representative was trying to be helpful to Emerging Growth.
+Nonetheless, if the information were provided in express or implied confidence, one could argue that Emerging Growth's use of the information to trade shares of Unicorn for its own benefit amounts to a misappropriation of SoftDevCo's information because Emerging Growth breached a potential duty of confidence owed to SoftDevCo.
+We expect that the SEC or DOJ may take this view, depending on the accuracy of the "rumor" and how widespread it had become.
+In past cases, those agencies have taken the position that a duty of confidentiality was implied from the circumstances and past practice and that such duty of confidence restricted use of the information.
+Another question is whether Emerging Growth was a "tippee" of the information, subject to tippee liability.
+That could be the case if SoftDevCo received the information about the software defect as a result of a breach of duty or misappropriation.
+However, given that Emerging Growth was not aware of any such breach (according to this hypothetical), it should not be subject to tippee liability.

-Some of these same issues are reflected in fund managers' use of "Big Data" to make trading decisions, although the analysis is more complex.
+Some of these same issues are reflected in funds' use of "Big Data" to make trading decisions, although the analysis is more complex.
 "Big Data" also involves obtaining information about an issuer from third parties (or at least from outside sources, such as the Internet) rather than from the issuer itself.
 We elaborate on that subject below.

-Cleansing MNPI
+Extinguishing MNPI

-What if Emerging Growth, decides not to trade on the basis of the rumor about the software defect and instead wishes it had never received the information in the first place?
-In other words, possessing the information could preclude the fund manager from ordinary-course trading decisions, such as perhaps acquiring additional shares of Unicorn when the price dips with an overall market decline.
-The options for cleansing information, and their relative merits, depend on the facts and circumstances in each case.
+What if Emerging Growth, deciding not to trade on the basis of the rumor about the software defect, instead wishes it had never received the information in the first place?
+In other words, possessing the information could inhibit the fund from ordinarycourse trading decisions, such as perhaps acquiring additional shares of Unicorn when the price dips with an overall market decline.
+The options for extinguishing information, and their relative merits, depend on the facts and circumstances in each case.